EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/shiny-object-syndrome-and-fomo-in-web-development/index.en.md

 - javascript
 coverImage: images/shiny-object-syndrome-and-fomo-in-web-dev.jpg
 date: 2024-09-08
+seo_title: "Shiny Object Syndrome and FOMO in Web Dev"
-description: Let's talk about Shiny Object Syndrome (SOS) and Fear of Missing Out (FOMO) in web development, what they are about, their differences, examples and their consequences.
+description: Analysis of Shiny Object Syndrome and FOMO in programming, differences, examples and how they affect developer productivity.
 keyword: fomo in web development
 keywords:
 - opinion